0xsequence-demos/template-embedded-wallet-verification/README.md

 # template-embedded-wallet-verification
-verify the ownership of an embedded wallet using a backend nonce storing server
+verify the ownership of an embedded wallet using a backend nonce storing server, with the option to include an expiry

 ## simplified steps
 - user login with web2 provider (e.g. google)